-The Risk Control Function prepares a summary report on its activities and the risk control activities carried out by the Credit Approval and Risk Management Division quarterly for the Risk Assumption and Risk Management Committee and annually for the Board of Directors and the Supervisory Board.
+The Risk Governance Function prepares bi-annual summary reports on the risk control activities carried out by the Risk Management Division and submits it to the Risk Assumption and Risk Management Committee as well as annual reports to the Board of Directors and the Supervisory Board.

-The Compliance Directorate reports quarterly on the activities to the Management Committee, the Risk Assumption and Risk Management Committee, and the Board of Directors, as well as annually to the Supervisory Board.
+The Compliance Board reports quarterly on the activities to the Executive Steering Committee, the Risk Assumption and Risk Management Committee, and the Board of Directors, as well as annually to the Supervisory Board.

-The IT and Bank Security Directorate reports annually on its activities to the Management Committee, the Board of Directors, and the Supervisory Board.
-It reports quarterly on its activities in the field of combating money laundering and terrorist financing to the Management Committee, the Board of Directors, and the Supervisory Board.
+The Security Directorate reports annually on its activities to the Management Committee, the Board of Directors, and the Supervisory Board.

-The Audit Directorate reports on its activities to the Management Committee, the Board of Directors, and the Audit Committee, and also presents submissions to the Risk Assumption and Risk Management Committee.
+The Audit Directorate reports on its activities to the Executive Steering Committee, the Management Committee, the Board of Directors, the Supervisory Board, and the Audit Committee, and also presents submissions to the Risk Assumption and Risk Management Committee and Remuneration Committee.